webplatform/docs-wpd/Infrastructure/analysis/2014-OAuth_study_notes/index.md

 Here is what (link10) described as flow, but summarizes well various "Grant types".

 <blockquote>
-* '''User-Agent''' –  for clients running inside a user-agent (typically a web browser).
+* '''User-Agent''' –  for clients running inside a user-agent (typically a web browser) (grant_type="'''implicit'''")
 * '''Web Server''' –  for clients that are part of a web server application, accessible via HTTP requests.
-This is a simpler version of the flow provided by OAuth 1.0.
+This is a simpler version of the flow provided by OAuth 1.0.   (grant_type="'''authorization_code'''")
-* '''Device''' –  suitable for clients executing on limited devices, but where the end-user has separate access to a browser on another computer or device.
+* '''Device''' –  suitable for clients executing on limited devices, but where the end-user has separate access to a browser on another computer or device. (grant_type="'''implicit'''")
  * '''Username and Password''' –  used in cases where the user trusts the client to handle its credentials but it is still undesirable for the client to store the user’s username and password.
-This flow is only suitable when there is a high degree of trust between the user and the client.
+This flow is only suitable when there is a high degree of trust between the user and the client. (grant_type="'''password'''")
  * '''Client Credentials''' –  the client uses its credentials to obtain an access token.
 This flow supports what is known as the 2-legged scenario.
  * '''Assertion Flow''' – the client presents an assertion such as a SAML assertion to the authorization server in exchange for an access token.
 <blockquote>